elipousson/presentations/2016-06-28-explore-101-writing.md

 Writing starts with a good question.
 Lepore writes: "Good questions come in all shapes and sizes.
 Very roughly, you can sort yours into two piles:

 - One kind is more empirical (what happened?)
-- The other is historiographical (what’s at stake in the debate among historians about what happened?)
+- The other is historiographical (what's at stake in the debate among historians about what happened?)

 Overall, you should focus on asking:  How do you write for an audience?